iBrajinovic/batterey_gw_sim/README.md

 bg
 ```

- The ctrl + z pushes the command to the background
+The `ctrl + z` stops and then pushes the currently running task to the background after which the `bg` command resumes the task in the background.
- The bg command resumes the command in the background
+After that, you run this script with `./gw_sim.sh` and now you manipulate the values with the keyboard shortcuts shown below.

 # Keyboard shortcuts: